Urigo/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_18.md

 {{#template name="tutorials.socially.angular2.step_18.md"}}
 {{> downloadPreviousStep stepName="step_17"}}

-In this chapter we will add angular2-material to our project, and update some style and layout in the project.
+In this chapter we will add @angular/material to our project, and update some style and layout in the project.

-Angular2-material documentation of each component can be found [here](https://github.com/angular/material2/tree/master/src/components).
+Angular material documentation of each component can be found [here](https://github.com/angular/material2/tree/master/src/lib).

 # Removing Bootstrap 4